-In this article, we explained the definition of demolition, demolition requirement, demolition plan, surveys for demolition, various method of demolition, implosion building demolition, pile hacking, factors affecting the selection of demolition, safety measures during demolition.
+In this article, we explained what is demolition, different types of demolition for building, demolition requirement, demolition plan, surveys for demolition, various method of demolition, implosion building demolition, pile hacking, factors affecting the selection of demolition, safety measures during demolition.

 Demolition means removing any building structure or part of it in a pre-planned and controlled manner.

-Here to things is important for demolition.
+Here two things is important for demolition.
 First Design life, Second is a destroying of old building in a controlled manner.
 Second thing is important for selection of demolition techniques.

 This two things are a major factors which affect the demolition of building.